Harisankar-K/Edubridge/projects/Indivitual Projects/Readme.md

 in this indivitual projects i include

-⭕in this 2 EDA project one is covid 19 analysis and anotherone is euro player analysis
+⭕ 2 EDA project one is covid 19 analysis and anotherone is euro player analysis

 ⭕petrol price in analysis as the linear regression analysis